Geek Desk - #2 Cooling Tower

 Big Massive Fan

 This does what big massive fans do best, generates a lot of air flow!
-It brings air from atmosphere into the body of the cooler where it blasts through the tiny droplets created by the membrane.
+It brings air from the atmosphere into the body of the cooler where it blasts through the tiny droplets created by the membrane.
 Heat is forced out of the falling water which then gathers at the bottom; cooled to a more useful 14 degrees.
 The only by-product of this is water vapour which is vented to atmosphere.
 Similar technology is what creates the plumes of white cloud which emanate from nuclear power plants.

 Cold Water Outlet